blindnet-io/product-management/refs/high-level-architecture/readme.md

 - [Data Captures](../high-level-conceptualization/README.md#the-main-concept---data-capture) and allow transfer of encrypted captured data across systems while maintaining the integrity of data and its intended usage by intended [Data Consumers](../lexicon/RFC-Lexicon-2.md#data-consumer)
 - Metadata about Data Captures including [Consents](../high-level-conceptualization/README.md#data-capture--consent), Data Subjects, etc.)

-### Storage
+### Storage Component

-The Storage component allows client [Systems](../lexicon/RFC-Lexicon-2.md#system) to store the [Data Captures](../high-level-conceptualization/README.md#the-main-concept---data-capture).
+The Storage Component allows client [Systems](../lexicon/RFC-Lexicon-2.md#system) to store the [Data Captures](../high-level-conceptualization/README.md#the-main-concept---data-capture).
 It CAN interface with Systems that don't have their own storage but integrate the whole confidential data capturing as a fully external workflow, only integrated at the front-end level with their website or app.

-The storage component CAN be configured to automatically interpret and execute data deletions and modifications according to the output of the [Privacy Computation Engine](#privacy-computation-engine).
+The storage Component CAN be configured to automatically interpret and execute data deletions and modifications according to the output of the [Privacy Computation Engine](#privacy-computation-engine).

 ## Other Requirements